 A kitchen garden, greenhouse and large polytunnel also helps the farm to be more sustainable by growing their own fruit and vegetables.

 Vincent and Annie have been farming at Butterlope since 2006 and they began Social Farming in 2015.
 They are also keen to promote environmental awareness, wildlife conservation, and healthy living.
 The farm is managed to encourage and conserve the wide variety of wildlife in the area.
 The farm also offers group and school visits.

 Farm Activities Offered To Participants

 Vincent has over 20 years’ experience in farming as well as having worked previously as a builder and mechanic.
-Annie is an environmental educator with over 20 years’ experience and an adult education tutor.
-Accredited training in Health & Safety and farming and horticulture is also offered to participants.
+Annie is an environmental educator with over 20 years’ experience and an adult education tutor and forest school tutor.
+She is a keen vegetable grower and runs courses for community groups as well as passing on her knowledge to participants.
 All staff are Access NI checked and the farm holds all relevant policies and insurance.
 All activities are fully risk assessed.

 Butterlope Farm have been delivering Social Farming since April 2015 and previous to this was involved in the SoFAB pilot training.